We are using a combination of a small number of people + software + servers and robots.

 We are promoting a new era of company management.

-Communication is not necessary if you can complete the task alone.
+Communication is not necessary if you can complete the work by yourself.

-Ideally, one would like to be able to communicate information and activate the other person's brain at the same time.
+One of the ideals is to be able to activate the other person's brain at the same time as transmitting information.

-A long time ago, I attended a lecture by a Swedish scholar on improving labor productivity, and he said, "Increased labor productivity can only be brought about by the functioning of the employees' cerebrum, and the requirements for the cerebrum to be active are 1) fun and exciting, 2) completely different organizations and climates, such as mergers and acquisitions.
-He exclaimed, "There are only three things you can do: (1) to be surprised (stimulated) in the face of the (2), and (3) to concentrate on your work in a short period of time.
+A long time ago, I attended a lecture on improving labor productivity by a Swedish scholar, who said that the improvement of labor productivity can only be brought about by the functioning of the cerebrum of employees.
+The only requirements for the cerebrum to be active are (1) to be happy and excited, (2) to be surprised (stimulated) when confronted with a completely different organization and culture, such as M&A, and (3) to work intensively in a short period of time.

 This was more than 20 years ago.

 I am constantly testing the hypothesis that if we can design communication in a place called a "company" where many people work at the same time, so that communication itself can be "(1) fun and exciting, (2) surprising (stimulating) when faced with a completely different organization and culture, such as in a merger and acquisition, and (3) focused work in a short period of time, it will semi-automatically lead to increased productivity.
 We are constantly testing the hypothesis that if we can design a system that allows people to (1) be surprised (stimulated) when confronted with a completely different organization and culture, such as an M&A, and (2) concentrate on work for a short period of time, it will semi-automatically lead to increased productivity.